kaplan/coffee-slideshow-basic/README.md

 More Details
 ------------
 I left all of my comments and notes to myself in the .coffee file.
 I find myself going back to earlier versions of this slideshow and building on top or modifiying.
-My goal here was to develop a nice base file that would help me learn more about using [Coffeescript][2].
+My goal here was to develop a nice base file that would help me learn more about using [CoffeeScript][2].

-[js2Coffee.org][3] was a big help for looking at my older version of plain Javascript and moving over to a Coffeescript version.
+[js2Coffee.org][3] was a big help for looking at my older version of plain Javascript and moving over to a CoffeeScript version.

 There's a Rake file that starts watching on the .coffee and the .scss files if you do `rake` from the directory in the Terminal.
-The rake file comes from a Nick Quaranto post on using [Jekyll, SCSS and Coffeescript without plugins][4].
+The rake file comes from a Nick Quaranto post on using [Jekyll, SCSS and CoffeeScript without plugins][4].

-> I'm usually wrong the first few times and that's okay. &#9787;
-> Love to hear what you think.

 Goals
 -----
 * This version: make it progressively enhanced or degrade nicely.
 * Next version: Add thumbnail images
 * Future version: Add jQuery and Greesock Animation Library

+> I'm usually wrong the first few times and that's okay. &#9787;
+> Love to hear what you think.

 [1]: http://workalicious.com/dev/slideshows/coffee-slideshow-basic/
 [2]: http://coffeescript.org/